Finding out what is a gas flare and what makes them mysterious

 In this article, we explore how to handle air quality and safety dispersion modelling for flaring and incineration in the provinces of Alberta, Saskatchewan, and British Columbia.
 The web links provided at the main air quality dispersion modelling page provide access to their guidelines.

-Flares, Forests, and Fresh Air: Managing B.C.'s Diverse Air Pollution Challenges
+Managing B.C.'s Air Pollution

 When sour gas is flared, it emits sulphur dioxide (SO2), which can pollute the air.
 Flaring emissions can be continuous or short-term with variable flow rates.
 What is a gas flare to the model?
 Here's how models handle different flaring scenarios: